phalcon-orphanage/docs/pt/reference/applications.rst

     // Dispatch the request
     $dispatcher->dispatch();

-    //Get the returned value by the lastest executed action
+    // Get the returned value by the lastest executed action
     $response = $dispatcher->getReturnedValue();

-    //Check if the action returned is a 'response' object if ($response instanceof Phalcon\Http\ResponseInterface) {
+    // Check if the action returned is a 'response' object if ($response instanceof Phalcon\Http\ResponseInterface) {

-        //Send the request
+        // Send the request
         $response->send();
     }